On Re-Thinking Scholasticism: Scrips for a Conversation with Monroe, Rahner, Coolman, Anatolios, Hugh & Bonaventure

 I was glad to be present this last weekend when Fadi Chehadé gave his keynote address at the Focolare Movement’s Hearth for the Human Family which was hosted by Oblate School of Theology in San Antonio, TX.
 Chehadé’s topic was “Peacebuilding in the Age of Rapid Digital Advancement: Can We Keep Up?”

-Without trying to summarize the whole immense worth of Chehadé’s talk, I’d like to touch on a couple key moments in it.
+Without trying to summarize the immense worth of Chehadé’s talk, I’d like to touch on a couple key moments in it.
 Considered through the lens of St. Francis of Assisi’s famous letter to Antony of Padua, these touchstones bring out certain aspects of a wise educational and Christian formational paradigm for moving into the future in our lately AI-transformed context.
 While this view’s Franciscan and Chiara Lubich/Focolare accents ring audibly, this is yet one which this author thinks has some universal value (as audacious as that is to say) despite, or because of, its humble simplicity and provinciality.

 First touchstone: Chehadé at one moment presented a picture of the hierarchical supervention of newer computer capacities over older ones: decades ago the buzzword was “data,” then it was “information.”
 The access to information through search engines is predicated on the availability of data, but it is a higher and supervening operation.
 Chehade thinks that AI and the algorithms are now giving us something more like knowledge, with capacities akin to logical and reasoning capacities.
 This capacity supervenes over the information capacities in something like the way those information capacities supervene over the earlier foundational data capacities.